-has been identified as our executive management team.
-The executive management team comprises of the CEO, CFO and Chief Strategy Officer.
+Our operating segment is reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker (CODM).
+Our CODM has been identified as our executive management team.
+The executive management team comprises the CEO, CFO and Chief Customer Officer.
 The CODM assess the performance of the business, and allocates resources, based on the consolidated results of the company.